abhayprasanna/abhayprasanna.github.io/gpt3/README.md

 ### GPT-3 RoamJS SmartBlock

 This is a super simple SmartBlock to make an API call to GPT-3's DaVinci Completion engine.
 When you invoke the SmartBlock, it uses the text in the current block as the prompt, and fills in the results.
+You probably want to prime it heavily to get good results (see https://beta.openai.com/docs/guides/completion/prompt-design for examples).
+You might want to branch these off into different SmartBlocks with various priming / temperature settings.
 Have fun, be safe!

 Step 1: Get your API key from OpenAI - https://beta.openai.com/account/api-keys